- Published on

 - Anchors: String Start

-: Matches the end of the input string.
+^and End$:^: Matches the beginning of the input string.$: Matches the end of the input string.

 - Multiline Mode of Anchors

-matches the start of a line (after\n
+mflag,^matches the start of a line (after\nor string start). - With

-matches the end of a line (before\n
+mflag,$matches the end of a line (before\nor string end). - Without

-only match the absolute start and end of the entire string.
+m,^and$only match the absolute start and end of the entire string.

 - With